myhdl/myhdl/doc/source/manual/rtl.rst

 Alternative template
 --------------------

-The template with the func:`always_seq` decorator is convenient as it infers the reset functionality automatically.
+The template with the :func:`always_seq` decorator is convenient as it infers the reset functionality automatically.
 Alternatively, you can use a more explicit template as follows::